open-easyrtc/open-easyrtc/docs/easyrtc_client_tutorial.md

 In the examples above, the callee always accepted connections from the caller.
 In a production environment, a user would want control over which calls were accepted.
-The easyRTC framework supports such by allowing you to register a callback that will be invoked each time a caller tries to establish a connection with you.
+The EasyRTC framework supports such by allowing you to register a callback that will be invoked each time a caller tries to establish a connection with you.
 The callback should expect to get the caller's easyrtcid as it's first argument, and a reporting function as it's second argument.
 The reporting function should be called with a value of true if the call should be accepted, false otherwise.